frabjous/open-guide-typesetting-framework/doc/configuration.md

 The remainder of the settings fall under the "`assignmentTypes`" option.
 Each key found under "`assignmentType`" specifies a *type* of document or typesetting assignment used by the project.

-For example, he default `project-settings.json` file specifies two assignment types: `article` and `review`, which might be appropriate for a journal that publishes both articles and reviews.
+For example, the default `project-settings.json` file specifies two assignment types: `article` and `review`, which might be appropriate for a journal that publishes both articles and reviews.
 A third, say, `discussion`, could be added.

 An anthology might use a `chapter` or `contribution` assignment type instead.